itmaroon/block-collections/readme.txt

 12. Design Radio

 == Changelog ==
+= 1.7.2 =
+- Design Group now appears in the foreground when a fixed position is selected, and can be toggled on or off in the editor.

 = 1.7.1 =
 - I set a click event on the Design Button and inverted the isClick attribute.
 - Fixed an error that occurred when additional class names were deleted in Design Title.